 - HTML Escaping.
-See Option 1: HTML Escaping in the NetIQ Access Manager Appliance 4.2 Administration Guide. - Filtering.
-See Option 2: Filtering in the NetIQ Access Manager Appliance 4.2 Administration Guide
+See Option 1: HTML Escaping in the NetIQ Access Manager Appliance 4.5 Administration Guide. - Filtering.
+See Option 2: Filtering in the NetIQ Access Manager Appliance 4.5 Administration Guide

-8.2 Preventing Cross-Frame Scripting Attacks
+10.2 Cross-Frame Scripting Attacks

 Any intruder can call Identity Server portal login pages or the pages delivered by Access Gateway ESP with the default Identity Server configuration from an HTML iFrame.
-To prevent this vulnerability, disable Cross-Frame Scripting (XFS) for both Identity Server and Access Gateway ESP.
+To prevent this vulnerability, Cross-Frame Scripting (XFS) has been disabled for both Identity Server and Access Gateway ESP in Access Manager 4.3 and later.